kjtanaka/teefaa/doc/source/index.rst

     Hello World!

 .. note::
-   * It takes a while at the steps of "teefaa init" and "teefaa provision".
+   * It takes a while at the step "teefaa init" and "teefaa provision".
    * Prerequisites and installation are written below.
-   * There are two ways for baremetal provisioning, ISO boot and PXE boot, it's explained on the next pages.

 Characteristics
 ---------------